PacketFabric/terraform-provider-packetfabric/docs/resources/packetfabric_ix_virtual_circuit_marketplace.md

 Request a connection from one of your access ports to an Internet Exchange provider.
 For more information, see [Marketplace and IX in the PacketFabric documentation](https://docs.packetfabric.com/eco/).

+Once your request has been approved, [import the resource](https://registry.terraform.io/providers/PacketFabric/packetfabric/latest/docs/guides/importing) as [`packetfabric_backbone_virtual_circuit`](https://registry.terraform.io/providers/PacketFabric/packetfabric/latest/docs/resources/packetfabric_backbone_virtual_circuit) into Terraform.

+You can obtain the `port_circuit_id`, `vlan`, and other relevant details about the Z side interface of your Virutal Circuit by logging in to the PacketFabric portal.
+Use this information to populate the `interface_z` block in your Terraform configuration.

 ## Example Usage